Apple’s new Siri may FINALLY launch after two years; Set to rival ChatGPT, Gemini, Claude

 Edited By: Divya | Published By: Divya | Published: May 18, 2026, 11:08 AM (IST)

 After years of a longer wait and delays, Apple is expected to unveil its new updated Siri at WWDC 2026 next month.
 But there is a small catch – Siri could initially launch in a beta version, Bloomberg’s Mark Gurman suggested in his latest newsletter.
 Note that Apple first introduced the idea of a more advanced AI-powered Siri back in 2024 during the early Apple Intelligence presentation.
 Since then, the tech giant has been a constant source of criticism for falling behind rivals like OpenAI, Google, and Anthropic in the AI race.
-Also Read: Buying an iPhone 17 Pro?
-First check the iPhone 18 Pro leaks
+Also Read: Your phone may soon connect directly with satellites in India; But Apple and Google say it’s complicated

 Finally, Apple is preparing a completely redesigned Siri app with stronger privacy controls and a more chatbot-like interface.
 Here’s what to expect.
-Also Read: Not a 120W phone, yet iPhone 17 Pro just won the charging race
+Also Read: Apple wanted a perfect foldable iPhone, but the hinge seems to have other plans

 One of the biggest changes reportedly coming to Siri is how conversations work.
 Instead of functioning like the older voice assistant, the new Siri is expected to support chat-style interactions.
 You may be able to revisit old conversations, continue previous chats, or choose to start completely a new chat, just like other AI bots such as ChatGPT, Gemini or Claude.
-Also Read: ChatGPT and bank accounts: Is AI slowly learning too much about our personal lives?
+Also Read: Apple Siri to feature auto-chat deletion feature like Messages app?

 Reports also suggest Siri could get a dedicated “Search or Ask” interface similar to AI chatbot apps.
 Swiping down on the screen may directly open Siri into a conversational mode instead of the older floating assistant view.
 In simple words, Apple seems to be moving Siri closer to how modern AI assistants behave today.